Countries Visited: South Africa, Botswana, Zimbabwe, Swaziland

 |Day 15:||Motopos National Park

 After a quick stop in Buluwayo for shopping, we spend the afternoon enjoying the beauty of the Motopos balancing rocks and various rock paintings around the camp.
 In Matobo Hills you can see the Rock Hyrax, hyraxes are preyed on by leopards which is why the area of Motopos has one of the highest concentrations of leopard in Africa.

 |Day 16:||Motopos national Park

-You get a transfer to Motopos National Park from our accommodation and do a morning Rhino trekking walk and visit the magnificent Stone age rock art.
+You get a transfer to Motopos National Park from our accommodation and do a morning Rhino trekking walk where you can see the rhino's up close on foot!
 The park has significant populations of black eagles and both black and white rhinos.

 |Day 17:||Mashovhela Bush Lodge